selketjah/selketjah.github.io/_posts/2018-05-22-adding-fulma.md

     ]
 ```

-which will result in this html and css:
+which will result in this html with the correct class names added to it:

 ```html
 <div class="tags has-addons">